forkkit/datalayer/src/README.md

 ## Endpoints

-Datalayer provides service endpoints.

-For development, install the endpoints on Minikube [following these steps](https://dsp.docs.datalayer.io/install/minikube) until the `keycloak` service included.
+The Datalayer platform provides various service endpoints.
+For development purposes, install the endpoints on Minikube [following these steps](https://dsp.docs.datalayer.io/install/minikube) until the `keycloak` service included.
 Don't further deploy the other services as we will run them locally.

 | | Endpoint                      |  Description |
 |-|-------------------------------|--------------|